 For many years, frozen food was considered ‘unhealthy’ or ‘not as good as fresh food’.
-This could not have been further from the truth and thankfully scientists and nutritionists have eventually busted this myth.
+This could not be further from the truth and thankfully scientists and nutritionists have eventually busted this myth.

 There is an element of ‘inverted snobbery’ when people claim that ‘fresh is best’ – unless you pick something straight from a tree, or freshly dug up from organic soil in your garden, this statement couldn’t be more wrong.

-Supermarkets have a great range of fresh, so why choose frozen?
+Supermarkets have a great range of so-called fresh food, so why choose frozen?

-If you are purchasing food that you are going to place in your own freezer, always buy it ready frozen and defrost and cook it as per manufacturer’s instructions, to ensure premium usage.
+If you are purchasing food that you are going to place in your freezer, always buy it ready frozen and defrost and cook it as per the manufacturer’s instructions, to ensure premium usage.